Here’s a little refresher

 Well someone clearly wants me around because I opened my eyes for the second time, and I will tell you I have never been so happy to see bright lights in my eyes and chaos that only exists in hospitals around me.

 I was admitted to the Montreal hospital on May 18th, and I was scheduled to have the procedure on the 21st.
 Those three days … wow, I honestly can’t put into words the thoughts that were going through my mind.
 I’m sure a lot of others probably shared these same thoughts, and I love each and every one of you for getting through it with me.
+Especially my Serge, who hasn’t left my side.
+Since day 1 – since the first surgery, he never ever left.

 The day of the surgery came, and all I can remember is a sense of calm.
 I was too calm, I can’t say I was giving up, I was just giving in to it.
 I had no choice, and so why be nervous?